XPRNetwork/ts-smart-contract-docs/src/classes/action.md

   `name` - the name of the action in the contract that will be called

-  `data` - parameters to pass to action
+  `data` - packed bytes representing parameters to pass to the action

   <sub>**Example:**</sub>
   ```ts